 - 2.1 The Council has recently concluded a statutory consultation regarding proposed amendments to the Council's Tenancy Agreement.
-The Tenancy Agreement is the legal contract between the Council and tenant and details the tenant's rights and responsibilities and the Council's rights and responsibilities.
-Officers have received just short of 1,600 responses (1,597) and this report details the issues raised in the consultation together with the Council's proposed response to the feedback. - 2.2 Last reviewed in 2009, the current tenancy conditions have been reviewed to both update them and align them with the modernisation of the Council's Housing Service.
-In addition, and looking ahead, the
+The Tenancy Agreement is the legal contract between the Council and tenant and details the tenant's rights and responsibilities and the Council's rights and responsibilities. - 2.2 Last reviewed in 2009, the current tenancy conditions have been reviewed to both update them and align them with the modernisation of the Council's Housing Service.

-Council needs to ensure that the conditions are fit for purpose specifically to support the sustainment of tenancies, to continue to tackle anti-social behaviour, to help the Council to maintain housing standards and to contribute toward preventing homelessness.
+In addition, and looking ahead, the Council needs to ensure that the conditions are fit for purpose specifically to support the sustainment of tenancies, to continue to tackle anti-social behaviour, to help the Council to maintain housing standards and to contribute toward preventing homelessness.